BruceBigDog/DDS2MService/README.md

 # DDS2MService
-Make a servce about DDS service on IOT device.
+Make a service about DDS service on IOT device.